Nanofus/novel.js/README.md

 ```
 In this example, the player has a 50% chance to hit (go to hit scene) and a 50% chance to miss the enemy (go to miss scene).

-#### Format for conditional statements
+#### Format for conditional statements and calculations

-Conditional statements allow for all kinds of complex logic, and can be used in requirements and `[if]` statements.
+Conditional statements and calculations allow for all kinds of complex logic, and can be used in requirements, item adding/removing and `[if]` statements.
 An example:
 ```
 [if ((inv.sword>=5||stat.earnedTheTrustOfPeople>0)&&inv.swords!=500)]This text is shown only if you have more than five swords in your inventory or you have earned the people's trust and you must not have exactly 500 swords![/if]
 ```